Los 40 USA

 How will a shutdown impact the Social Security Adminstration?

 When the risk of a government shutdown approaches, the White House asks federal agencies to provide a contingency plan.
-The Social Secuirty Administration’s (SSA) was provided by Chad Poist, who serves as the SSA Deputy Commissioner for Budget, Finance, and Management.
+These have yet to be published, but since the country found itself in the same situation last year, we can look at the Social Secuirty Administration’s plan (SSA) provided by Chad Poist, who serves as the SSA Deputy Commissioner for Budget, Finance, and Management.

 Our continuing functions related to making accurate payments during a lapse in appropriations is consistent with our previous contingency plan,” wrote Poist, confirming that benefits will continue to be paid in the case of a shutdown.
 Mr. Poist also cited legal precedents set during previous shutdowns wherein the SSA was mandated to continue making Social Security payments.